maxlim33/scriptrunner-demo-examples/README.md

+# About This Repository

+This repository contains ScriptRunner demonstration examples and is a fork of the [ScriptRunner Migration Project](https://bitbucket.org/adaptavistlabs/migration-example-project) maintained by Adaptavist.

+The upstream project provides a Gradle plugin that enables programmatic deployment of ScriptRunner configurations.
+This fork extends that functionality with additional Gradle features tailored for my demonstration purposes.

+> **Disclaimer:** The custom Gradle additions in this fork are experimental and may be rough around the edges — I'm learning as I go!

+---

+**The following documentation is from the upstream [ScriptRunner Migration Project](https://bitbucket.org/adaptavistlabs/migration-example-project).**

+---

 # ScriptRunner Migration Suite Development and Deployment Tool

 This sample repository provides a template for developing, testing, and deploying scripts for ScriptRunner Cloud from a